ediamin/wp-console/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-WordPress PHP Console powered by PsySH
+An in-browser PHP console for WordPress powered by PsySH

 == Description ==
 WP Console brings the famous PsySH on your browser.
 PsySH is a runtime developer console, interactive debugger and REPL for PHP.